 As you can see, not a lot is happening here.
 Let’s give the citizen a marital status by setting the value of ‘The citizen is married’ to ‘True’.

 How do we enter that data?
-OPA provides a handy feature called ‘Change Points’ to handle this.
+Oracle Intelligent Advisor provides a handy feature called ‘Change Points’ to handle this.